codio/site/source/legal/aup.html.markdown

 ## <a name="Quotas"></a>Quota &amp; Limits

-Codio does not currently have any limits on storage or bandwidth usage.
-We reserve the right to introduce these in the future although there are currently no plans to do so.
+Codio does not currently have any limits on storage, bandwidth or API usage.
+We reserve the right to introduce these in the future and once we have a better understanding of usage, we will introduce them.
+However, when we announce such limits ...

+- we will notify you at least 15 days before the limits are imposed
+- such limits will be imposed to catch heavy load situations or where very large amounts of content has been uploaded (videos, very large numbers of images, large binary files etc.)
+- quotas will not apply to application development but rather to deployment of applications that generate heavy load to Codio's servers